Vocoder-Free Non-Parallel Conversion of Whispered Speech With Masked Cycle-Consistent Generative Adversarial Networks: Experiments

 \subsubsection{MaskCycleGAN-VC}

-We adopted most training hyperparameters from \cite{kaneko21maskcyclevc}.
-Mel-spectrograms were normalized using the training set statistics.
+We adopted most training hyperparameters from \cite{kaneko21maskcyclevc}.\\ Mel-spectrograms were normalized using the training set statistics.
 The models were trained for 50k iterations (batch size 8) using the Adam optimizer \cite{kingma15adam} with learning rates of $2\times10^{-4}$ for the generator and $10^{-4}$ for the discriminator.
 The momentum terms $\beta_1$ and $\beta_2$ were set to $0.5$ and $0.99$, respectively.
 The input length was set to 64 frames with a maximum of 25 consecutive frames being masked.
 We used $\lambda_{cyc} = 10$ and $\lambda_{id}=5$.
 The identity loss was only used for the first 1k iterations.
 To ensure a fair comparison with our method, we synthesized the mel-spectrograms converted with MaskCycleGAN-VC using a HiFi-GAN vocoder pretrained on the VCTK dataset \cite{vctk19}, instead of the MelGAN \cite{kundan19melgan} vocoder suggested in \cite{kaneko21maskcyclevc}.